 … providing you like being absolutely terrified, that is.

 Just check out how cool that game cover is!
 Rule of Rose is a psychological horror like Silent Hill and covers some pretty dark stuff that some people might find a little too intense.

 Still, after all the games in this list, you should be pretty well prepared for it!

 This game follows the ‘misunderstood and mysterious nature’ of young girls, which isn’t exactly a clear indication of what’s going on in this title.
 It covers child sexuality and cruelty, burying children underground, and all sorts of horrible things.

 No wonder it was banned!

 Look, those topics are quite harrowing, no one is saying otherwise, but the game isn’t anywhere near as brutal as some of the stuff on TV today.
-Still, it was banned and shelved in lots of countries when it first came out, which is why it’s now another rare PS2 game that people want to check out for themselves.
+Still, it was banned and shelved in lots of countries when it first came out, which is why it’s now another rare PlayStation 2 game that people will pay top dollar for.

 Morbid curiosity makes people try this game; it’s up to you to see how bad it really is.

 One things for sure, it’s certainly a horror title and has become one of the most intriguing titles in the PS2 back catalogue.
 Definitely not for the faint of heart.

 5. Silent Hill: Origins (2007)